flesniak/python-prodj-link/docs/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions describe necessary work to be done before being able to run the project.

 ### Prerequisites

 python-prodj-link is written in Python 3.
-It requires [Construct](https://pypi.python.org/pypi/construct) and [PyQt5](https://pypi.python.org/pypi/PyQt5)
+It requires [Construct](https://pypi.python.org/pypi/construct) **(Version 2.8)** and [PyQt5](https://pypi.python.org/pypi/PyQt5)
 Use pip or your distributions package management to install these, i.e. on Arch Linux:

 ```
 pacman -S python-construct python-pyqt5
 ```

+**Note:** Construct is currently (June 2018) undergoing severe API changes.
+Starting with version 2.9, the new API requires some internal changes in this project.
+The branch construct-v2.9 contains an updated version which is adapted to newer construct versions.
+The construct project warns of possible future API changes, thus this version may break with future versions of construct.

 ### Network configuration

-You need to be on the same Ethernet network as the players and a DHCP server must be running.
-The players will aquire IPs using DHCP.
+You need to be on the same Ethernet network as the players The players will aquire IPs using DHCP if a server is available, otherwise they fall back to IPv4 autoconfiguration.
+If there is no DHCP server on your network, make sure you assign a IP address inside 169.254.0.0/16 to yourself, for example using NetworkManager or avahi-autoipd.

 You can test your setup using wireshark or tcpdump to see if you receive keepalive broadcast on port 50000.

 ## Usage